Philippines reports world’s 1st virus death outside China

-The Philippine Department of Health said a 44-year-old Chinese man from Wuhan was hospitalized on Jan.
+The Philippine Health Department said a 44-year-old Chinese man from Wuhan, the city at the center of the crisis, was hospitalized Jan.
 25 with a fever, cough and sore throat and died after developing severe pneumonia.
-The man’s 38-year-old female companion, also from Wuhan, tested positive for the virus as well and remains hospitalized in isolation in Manila.
+The man’s 38-year-old female companion, also from Wuhan, tested positive for the virus as well and remained hospitalized in isolation in Manila.

 Philippine President Rodrigo Duterte approved a ban on the entry of all non-citizens from China.
 The U.S., Japan, Singapore and Australia have imposed similar restrictions despite criticism from China and an assessment from the World Health Organization that such measures were unnecessarily hurting trade and travel.

-The death toll in China rose by 45 to 304, and the number of cases worldwide climbed past 14,550, according to China’s National Health Commission and other nations.
+The death toll in China climbed by 45 to 304, and the number of cases worldwide surged past 14,550, according to China’s National Health Commission and other nations.
 The vast majority of those infected are in China; about 150 cases have been reported in two dozen other countries.

-The U.S. has recorded eight cases.
+The U.S. on Sunday reported its ninth case, this one involving a woman in the San Francisco Bay Area’s Santa Clara County who arrived in the U.S. to visit family after recently traveling to Wuhan.

-The number of airlines suspending flights to China mounted, countries around the world continued evacuating hundreds of their citizens, and a 1,000-bed hospital specially built to handle coronavirus patients in the epicenter city of Wuhan is expected to open on Monday, just 10 days after construction began.
+A hospital specially built to handle coronavirus patients in Wuhan is expected to open on Monday, just 10 days after construction began.
 A second hospital is set to open soon after.

 The trading and manufacturing center of Wenzhou, with nearly 10 million people in coastal Zhejiang province, confined people to their homes, allowing only one family member to venture out every other day to buy necessary supplies.
 Huanggang, home to 7 million people, imposed similar measures on Saturday.

-An estimated 500 miles away from Wuhan, Wenzhou put off the reopening of government offices until Feb.
+Wenzhou, situated about 500 miles from Wuhan, put off the reopening of government offices until Feb.
 9, businesses until Feb.
 17 and schools until March 1.
-Wenzhou has reported 241 confirmed cases of the virus, one of the highest levels outside Hubei.
+The city has reported 241 confirmed cases of the virus, one of the highest levels outside Hubei.

 Similar measures have been announced in the provinces and cities of Heilongjiang, Shandong, Guizhou, Hebei and Hunan, while the major cities of Shanghai and Beijing have also closed schools and public offices indefinitely.

-Despite the drastic travel restrictions at home, China has chafed at those imposed by foreign governments, criticizing Washington’s order barring entry to most non-citizens who visited China in the past two weeks.
+Despite its own drastic travel restrictions, China has chafed at those imposed by foreign governments, criticizing Washington’s order barring entry to most non-citizens who visited China in the past two weeks.
 Apart from damaging China’s international reputation, such steps could worsen a domestic economy already growing at its lowest rate in decades.

 The crisis is the latest to confront Chinese leader Xi Jinping, who has been beset by months of anti-government protests in Hong Kong, the reelection of Taiwan’s pro-independence president and criticism over human rights violations in the traditionally Muslim territory of Xinjiang.